 What are we yammering about today?
 Old-school art that graced various Star Trek books way back in the Before Time.
 This is one of those topics which can go off the rails pretty quickly, so for today’s look back we’re sticking with those books published by Bantam Books during the 1960s, 70s, and early 80s.
 That means we’re starting our conversation with the covers that graced the set of original series episode adaptations written by James Blish.

 Published between January 1967 and November 1978, each of these 12 volumes included prose adaptations of various scripts from the series.
 Published in no discernible order, the stories included in each book tend to skip all through the show’s three seasons (with the exception of the first two installments, which only feature episodes from Season 1).
 The art from the first book is actually a promo piece created by artist James Bama for the TV series premiere in September 1966.
 The next two volumes featured photo covers before returning to painted covers with #4.
-Artist Lou Feck contributed art for volumes 4 through 8, with Eddie Jones (under the pseudonym “S. Fantoni”) taking the reins for books 9-12.
+Artist Lou Feck contributed art for volumes 4-6 and 8, while J.H.
+Breslow painted the cover for #5, and Eddie Jones (under the pseudonym “S. Fantoni”) finished out the series with books 9-12.

 (Trivia note: On #4, the Enterprise‘s registry number is wrong.
 I only discovered this when I obtained the poster version if this art as a Christmas present for Kevin one year.)